BlakeRhodes/NeoArcadia/Play the Game.md

 4. Arrange the Hex Sheets in numerical order.
 5. Set up the [Environment System](Environment%20System.html).

+## Rolling Dice

+Most dice rolls in NeoArcadia work off of the following formula.

+Xd6 + Good Stuff - Bad Stuff = Degree of Success

+### Example

+Let's say you were scouting a new hex with a Scouting Difficulty of eight.
+You roll 2d6, resulting in a a 2 and a 6 for a total of eight.
+If you had a scout with Terrain Knowledge you would add one.
+Then you would subtract the Scouting Difficulty of the Terrain with the result being 1.

+8 + 1 - 8 = 1

+That would give you a scouting bonus (the degree of success) equal to 1.

+Some rolls like combat have bad effects if the number is negative, like the party taking that much damage.

 ## Turn Order

 1. [Environment Turn](Environment%20Turn.html)